pabloblancog/pabloblancog.github.io/_posts/2020_30_08-coding-interview.md

 - **Read the instructions** very carefully.
 If you are not native in the description language, **look for the word translations you don't know**.
 - Don't feel overwhelmed if the test includes a large description.
 Read it **step by step**, writing down the requirements of the problem.
-- Before thinking in a solution, spend some time to **understand every aspect of the problem**.
+- Before thinking about a solution, spend some time to **understand every aspect of the problem**.
 - **Identify the average cases, but also the edge ones**.

 ### When coding...